flomch/flomch.github.io/project/bitcoin-heist.md

-*   Scikit-Learn Pipeline to automate preprocessing and model training.
+*   Scikit-Learn Pipeline to automate preprocessing and model training
 *   Model selection & tuning with grid search